Bohemian Manifesto: Beat Bohemian

 The Beat Bohemian: Reckless, raggedy, rambling, drifting, down-and-out, Utopia-seeking.
-It may seem like Beats suffer for their ideals, but they have let go of material desire...Beats are free spirits.
+It may seem like Beats suffer for their ideals, but they have let go of material desire.
+Beats are free spirits.
 They believe in freedom of expression.
-They travel light, but there is always a book or a notebook in their pocket...Beats jam, improvise, extemporize, blow ethereal notes into the universe, write poetry, ramble and wreck cars.
+They travel light, but there is always a book or a notebook in their pocket.
+Beats jam, improvise, extemporize, blow ethereal notes into the universe, write poetry, ramble and wreck cars.
 They live on the edge of ideas.
 They take the part and then make up their own lines.

 Zen Bohemian

 The Zen Bohemian: No other Bohemians fathom the transient, green and meditative quality of life better than the Zens, even if they are in a rock band, which they often are.
-The Zen is post-Beat, a Bohemian whose quest has evolved from the artistic, smoky, literary and spiritually wanderlustful to the spiritually lustful.
+The Zen is post-Beat, a Bohemian whose quest has evolved from the artistic, smoky, literary and spiritual wanderlust to the spiritually lustful.

 Dandy Bohemian

-The Dandy Bohemian: A little seedy, a little haughty, slightly shredded or threadbare, Dandies are the most polished of all Bohemians, even when their clothes are tattered.
-The Dandy aspires to old money without the money...You are more likely to find unpopular liqueurs such as Chartreuse and Earl Grey brandy in the Dandy home than a six-pack of Budweiser.
+The Dandy Bohemian: A little seedy, a little haughty, slightly shredded or threadbare, dandies are the most polished of all Bohemians, even when their clothes are tattered.
+The Dandy aspires to old money without the money.
+You are more likely to find unpopular liqueurs such as Chartreuse and Earl Grey brandy in the Dandy home than a six-pack of Budweiser.